Be sure you are signed up for JPFO's periodical Email Alerts.

 As Meier framed it, Gottlieb, “assumed responsibility for the survival of JPFO with assurances that its fiercely radical positions will not be undermined.”
 As I came to understand it, Alan is relying on what’s left of the inner circle to keep JPFO running true.
 He certainly believes that having JPFO extant is better than seeing it pass away.
 The inner circle is unanimous in this sentiment.

 At GRPC Chicago in September I called for and got a pow wow with the key players present, starting with Gottlieb, Massad Ayoob and Miko Tempski.
 Mas is certainly well known and highly respected in the gun-rights community, a Board member of SAF with a keen interest in JPFO.
 Miko is SAF’s general counsel.
 He drafted the papers for the transfer, and with Doug oversaw the packing and shipment of five palettes of JPFO materials from Wisconsin to Washington State, the new home of JPFO (at SAF HQ).
 You can think of them as the current SAF oversight committee.
-JPFO’s new official Board of Directors is Gottlieb, Tempski and Ohad Lowy, a former Israeli Defense Forces officer, now an Assistant Attorney General in Washington state.
+JPFO’s new official Board of Directors is Gottlieb, Tempski and Ohad Lowy, a former Israeli Defense Forces soldier, now an Assistant Attorney General in Washington state.

 Joining them at the meeting were Charles, myself and David Codrea, a JPFO writer and stalwart gun-rights advocate who people in this game know well.
 Along with the Rabbi and others we are the newly developing JPFO Board of Advisors who will be doing the legwork and designing, hmmm, the second coming of JPFO.
 There’s an interesting turn of phrase, eh?